ashblue/oyster-package-generator/src/templates/README.md

 ## Development Environment

-If you wish to run the development environment you'll need to install the [node.js](https://nodejs.org/en/) version in the `.nvmrc` file.
+If you wish to run the development environment you'll need to install the [Node.js](https://nodejs.org/en/) version in the [.nvmrc](.nvmrc) file.
 The easiest way to do this is install [NVM](https://github.com/nvm-sh/nvm) and run `nvm use`.

 Once you've installed Node.js, run the following from the root once.